190 St Georges Tce

 Rezen Studio

-OneNinety’s defining feature is the ‘Living Laneway’ – a string of curated experiences extending from the St Georges Terrace point of entry, through the activated lobby to a sheltered, leafy urban courtyard and through to Hay Street along the upgraded service lane.
+Its defining asset is the ‘Living Laneway’ – a string of curated experiences extending from the St Georges Terrace point of entry, through the activated lobby to a sheltered, verdant urban courtyard beyond and extending to Hay Street along the upgraded service lane.
 This spatial journey elevates everyday movement into an atmospheric progression, drawing in light, greenery, and people.

 Anchoring the ground plane is a bold, unifying datum – a dark banded material expression that wraps from the exterior to the mezzanine level, tying architecture, program and circulation into a cohesive visual language.
 Full-height glazing replaces outdated facades, opening formerly underutilised edges and reconnecting the building to its urban context.
-Picture windows along the western façade frame views to the Cloisters precinct and a mature heritage fig tree, reinforcing connections to history and place.
+Picture windows along the western façade frame views to the Cloisters precinct and a mature heritage fig tree, reinforcing visual connectivity and place.

 Donaldson Boshard practices upon Whadjuk Noongar Boodja and recognises the Whadjuk people, as Traditional Owners and custodians of the Swan River plain.
 We acknowledge the Elders of these lands, past and present, and we acknowledge the custodianship of its people.